FredGonzalezA/-drawer-menu-challenge/README.md

 ![Intersections](./readme/horizontal-offset.png)

-Since, we rotated a "rectangle" (screen) the angle related to the y-axis is the same to the angle related to the x-axis.
+Since we rotated a "rectangle" (screen) the angle related to the y-axis is the same to the angle related to the x-axis.
 It means the x marked in the image is the same x we just got before.

 **R** here is going to be the border radius of the screen.

-Now with this we can get **H2** that will be the horizontal offset to position the screen border perfectly aligned to the middle of the screen
+Now with this we can get **H3**.
+That will be the horizontal offset to position the screen border perfectly aligned to the middle of the screen

 For that we use the formula: